jasonrundell/arcline/docs/SETUP.md

 # Setup Guide

-This guide covers setting up ARCline as a standalone voice system.
+This guide covers setting up ARC Line as a standalone voice system.

 ## Prerequisites